kgunnit/Learn-Git/Readme.md

-This is me making sure I understand Git.  changes
+This is me making sure I understand Github.

-I modified this file and applying it to master.

-Create beta branch.
-Attempt 3

-changes
+Creating a default document in master, and then modify it in a branch, then merge back to master.

+Master Branch will contain this line.
+I want to remove it in a branch and merge back to master.